 Yeah, for sure.
 Growing up I had a very clear understanding of how politics can influence day to day life.
 Whether it’s roads or with education and health.
 Politics can influence everything.
 I saw how corrupt politics led to war and people fleeing.

 In High School I knew that the government influenced the curriculum we were learning and the basic facilities we could have access to.
 Why didn’t we have more psychologists at school?
 Why weren’t schools providing sanitary products?
 Why are subjects we can take so limited?
-The more I learned about how Australia’s political system worked the more I realised I can speak up on issues because I knew the government; whether it was local, state, federal, could make a change.
+The more I learned about how Australia’s political system worked the more I realized I can speak up on issues because I knew the government; whether it was local, state, federal, could make a change.
 Whether they wanted to or not I would at least ask for an answer.

 What would you love to see change with Australian refugee policies?
 Big question.